-The Art Lesson is by Tomie DePaola is one of the most well-known books in this category, based on the author's experiences as a child with his art teacher in Kindergarten.
+The Art Lesson is by Tomie DePaola is one of the most well-known books in this category, based on the author's experiences as a child with his art teacher in kindergarten.
 Little Tommy loves to make pictures with his crayons, and eagerly anticipates art lessons with a new teacher.
 But when the teacher requires him to stifle his creativity and conform to her wishes, he becomes frustrated, until he comes up with a simple solution.
 Like all of DePaola's stories, this book has a gentle humor and a ring of reality.

 Willy's Pictures by Anthony Browne is a different kind of book about art, featuring an artistic chimp named Willy who paints 16 masterpieces of his own, styled after famous works of the masters.
-Paintings Willy apes include The Mona Lisa by DaVinci and The Birth of Venus by Boticelli.
-Most of his paintings include monkey characters.
+Paintings Willy mimics include The Mona Lisa by DaVinci and The Birth of Venus by Boticelli.
+Most of his paintings include primate characters.
 This book is a humorous but informative introduction to art history and will be enjoyed by an elementary-aged crowd, even if the reknowned artists Willy apes are rolling in their collective graves.

 I Am an Artist.
 Children will learn to stretch their imaginations while feeling a deep affinity for pattern and design in the splendor of nature.
 This book begins each page with "I am an artist when I..."
 Some examples are finding shadows made by the moon, finding faces in the clouds, or making something with objects found.
 This book is about imagination, discovery, and noticing and interpreting the world around us.
-My kindergarten-aged son read this book with me and said , "That was a nice book!" when we finished.

 The Man Who Painted a Blue Horse is a recently-published children's book about the life and art of the prolific and very talented artist and children's book author Eric Carle.
 This autobiographical book about art and artistry is a simple homage to his inspiration, artist Franz Marc.
-The book shows many of the animals depicted in his other books, but the message is it is okay to have a black polar bear, a spotted donkey, or a blue horse.
-This book about creativity is a must read book for parents, teachers and young children exploring art.
+The book shows many of the animals depicted in his other books, but the important message is it is okay to have a black polar bear, a spotted donkey, or a blue horse.
+This book about unconstrained creativity is a must-read book for parents, teachers and young children exploring art.